ultimatecourses/ngx-errors/README.md

 ### Exported Directive API

-ngxErrors exports itself as `ngxErrors`, which means you can access information about your control error states elsewhere in your template using a template reference, such as `#foo`.
+ngx-errors exports itself as `ngxErrors`, which means you can access information about your control error states elsewhere in your template using a template reference, such as `#foo`.

 Basic usage: